kthobert/2020-06-16-Kasey/README.md

 - `git push <where> <what>`: pushed to master
 - `git pull <where> <what>`: takes remote master branch and brings it to local master branch

+## Conflicts
+- chance at the same place or in differenc places